 Facebook, Google and other tech firms jealously guard their algorithmic formulas.
 But observers note that a single tweak of that formula can have important consequences for news organisations.

 "News organisations are trying to build their strategy around trying to guess the algorithm, and ultimately that's a losing strategy," Usher said.

 But with traditional news media hurting, it remains unclear how the industry can support the kind of journalism needed to keep people informed as it has in the past.

-Mutter said what people read may change - it may be sponsored or subsidised in a way that may or may not be transparent.
+Mutter said what people read may change -- it may be sponsored or subsidized in a way that may or may not be transparent.

 "It won't necessarily be real journalism, but it will be content," he said.

 Paulson said that while Facebook can deliver much of the information from newspapers, "it would be hard pressed to capture the soul" of traditional print news.

 "Freedom of the press was established to keep an eye on people in power and inform the community," he added.
 "There's a tremendous public spirit component that you can't address with an algorithm."